 Housatonic Community College's Department of Public Safety is located in room A105, on the first floor in Lafayette Hall.
-There are additional security offices in room C101, in Lafayette Hall, and on the first, second and third floors of Beacon Hall.
+There are additional security offices in room C101 and L200 in Lafayette Hall, and on the first, second and third floors of Beacon Hall.
 Security patrols the campus on a regular basis.
 The Department of Public Safety is in charge of the college's "lost and found".
 Please turn in any found items to security.
 If you think you may have lost something on campus, you should check with the department of Public Safety.
 If it has not been turned in you should fill out a Lost Property form in case your item is turned in at a later time.

 The Director of Public Safety is Christopher Gough.
-Mr. Gough graduated from the Connecticut Police Academy and has special police powers granted by the state Commissioner of Public Safety under the provisions of Sections 7-281, 14-8, 54-1f and 54-33a of the Connecticut General Statues and Title 53a.
+Master Sergeant Gough graduated from the Connecticut Police Academy and has special police powers granted by the state Commissioner of Public Safety under the provisions of Sections 7-281, 14-8, 54-1f, 54-33a and 10a-156b of the Connecticut General Statues and Title 53a.
 He supervises the security force, which consists of Police and State Officers and a private contract security company, selected through the State bid process.
-The current contract company, as of September 2013, is Murphy Security Services.
+The current contract company, as of September 2017, is Summit Security Services.
 State Officers supervise each shift.
 Police and State Officers, and contract security guards are on patrol during all college hours of operation.
-The Public Safety/Security Department reports to Richard Hennessey, the college's Director of Facilities.
+The Public Safety/Security Department reports to Dr. Rose Ellis, Dean of Administration.